elodin-sys/debugprobe/README.md

 For the purpose of making changes or studying of the code, you may want to compile the code yourself.

+## Dependencies

+Download and install the official ARM GNU toolchain from ARM's website Add it to your PATH

+Download and install the RPI Pico SDK: https://github.com/raspberrypi/pico-sdk Initialize the TinyUSB submodule:
+Run git submodule update --init in the Pico SDK directory

+Set the path to include it:
+export PICO_SDK_PATH=/path/to/pico-sdk

 First, clone the repository:
 ```
 git clone https://github.com/raspberrypi/debugprobe